My debt is to the craftsmen who make our furniture. They are Thos. Moser – not me, them. – Tom Moser

 Who are we without a good night’s rest?
 Sleep is our body’s natural defragmentation process.
 Overnight, we allow our bodies to restore, recharge, file away, and re-set every piece of information we have received throughout the day to meet the morning rested and ready to accomplish whatever is thrown our way.
 Our bedroom is a sanctuary where we can unwind, and our bed is the throne upon which we snuggle in and tell bedtime stories, rest when we are sick, or wish we could stay buried beneath the covers a few moments longer when the alarm sounds, and a new day begins.

 At Thos.
 Moser- we build our beds first and foremost to be long-lasting, so you don’t have to lose sleep over it.
 Each bed is a custom-built piece.
-We select matching grain for the headboard, seamless joinery, and crafted with top-of-the-line hardware, making our beds easy to move, assemble, and disassemble when necessary.
+We select matching grain for the headboard, seamless joinery, and top-of-the-line hardware, making our beds easy to move, assemble, and disassemble when necessary.

 In addition to crafting heirloom-quality beds, we also build our beds to fit your unique arrangements.
 Whether you opt for a traditional box spring and mattress arrangement or you prefer a platform-style setup, our beds are designed to be flexible.